sudeepag/sudeep.co/_posts/2018-02-09-Understanding-the-Data-Science-Lifecycle.md

 4. Is this weird? (anomaly detection)
 5. Which option should be taken? (recommendation)

 In this stage, you should also be identifying  the central objectives of your project by identifying the variables that need to be predicted.
 If it's a regression, it could be something like a sales forecast.
 If it's a clustering, it could be a customer profile.
 Understanding the power of data and how you can utilize it to derive results for your business by asking the right questions is more of an art than a science, and doing this well comes with a lot of experience.
-One short cut to gain this this experience is to read what other people have to say, which is why I'm going to suggest a bunch of books to get started.
+One shortcut to gaining this experience is to read what other people have to say about the topic, which is why I'm going to suggest a bunch of books to get started.

 **Get started:** [Data Science for Business](https://www.amazon.com/Data-Science-Business-Data-Analytic-Thinking/dp/1449361323), [Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are](https://www.amazon.com/Everybody-Lies-Internet-About-Really/dp/0062390856/ref=sr_1_1?s=books&ie=UTF8&qid=1518139673&sr=1-1&keywords=everybody+lies)